 Matira Beach is often ranked as one of the most beautiful beaches in the whole world.
 It has soft white sand, crystal clear waters and swaying coconut palm trees.
 What more could you need?

-It’s a fantastic place to relax, sunbathe, swim or snorkel.
+I found that it was a fantastic place to relax, sunbathe, swim or snorkel.
 Matira Beach is one of Bora Bora’s best snorkeling locations and has a huge abundance of tropical fish as well as the occasional ray or reef shark.

 You can spot these wonderful creatures quite easily and you don’t have to swim far from the shore making it an ideal spot for beginners.